yvestolod/RestDemo/README.md

 # RestDemo
 Sample source for using REST API with Java / Liberty / jax-rs.
+This sample is part of a demo for transforming a Monolithic Application on z/OS with Cloud Native.